2010 United States foreclosure crisis: Impact

 In 2010, foreclosure activity reached a record high.
 RealtyTrac reported that foreclosure-related sales made up nearly 26 percent of all U.S. home sales, and that these properties sold for roughly 28% less than comparable non-foreclosed homes.
 Nationally, about 1.2 million homes were repossessed that year, the highest annual total on record.
 The crisis hit certain groups especially hard.
 Studies found that minority households and fast-growing housing markets suffered the heaviest losses.

 This created a negative feedback loop: falling home prices reduced household wealth, which in turn weakened consumer spending and led to further layoffs in construction, retail, and banking.
 At the community level, areas with concentrated foreclosures saw vacancies rise, property-tax revenues decline, and— in some places—higher crime rates.
 Local governments faced shrinking budgets that limited support for schools and public services.
 Commentators sometimes described the hardest-hit areas as “ghost towns.”

 Policy responses

 In response, the federal government introduced programs to assist homeowners.
 The Home Affordable Modification Program (HAMP) sought to lower monthly mortgage payments to around 31 percent of income by altering loan terms.
 By the end of 2010, approximately 800,000 homeowners had received permanent modifications under HAMP.
 Another initiative, the Home Affordable Refinance Program (HARP) enabled homeowners with underwater loans to refinance.
 Critics, including housing policy analysts and legal scholars, argued that these programs were too complicated and too limited in scale.

 Research on HAMP’s effectiveness has been mixed.
 Some scholars found that it reduced foreclosure rates, but others concluded that it reached only about one-third of the target population.
 State-level foreclosure-prevention laws produced modest benefits but were not sufficient to reverse the national crisis.

+Housing market recovery (2011–2015)

+Beginning around 2012, the U.S. housing market slowly moved out of the foreclosure crisis.
+After several years of falling prices, the S&P CoreLogic Case-Shiller index showed that national home prices recorded their first yearly gain since 2006, with prices in major cities rising about 7 percent in 2012.
+At the same time, banks and government-sponsored enterprises began to work through large inventories of foreclosed homes.
+Fannie Mae, for example, reported that its real-estate-owned (REO) inventory fell by 27 percent in 2011 after rising every year from 2006 to 2010.

+Measures of foreclosure distress also improved.
+CoreLogic’s National Foreclosure Report estimated that the national foreclosure inventory in early 2015 was roughly one-third lower than a year earlier and back to levels last seen in 2008.
+During this recovery period, large institutional investors and other business buyers purchased many foreclosed single-family homes and converted them to rentals, providing liquidity to distressed markets and influencing local price dynamics.

+Despite these signs of recovery, homeownership remained subdued.
+According to the U.S. Census Bureau, the national homeownership rate fell to about 63 percent in 2015, its lowest level in more than a decade, indicating that many households had not fully regained access to homeownership after the crisis.